Sevenoaks

-Sevenoaks is a town in Kent with a population of 29,506 situated south-east of London, England.
-Also classified as a civil parish, Sevenoaks is served by a commuter main line railway into London.
-Sevenoaks is 21 mi from Charing Cross, the traditional centre of London.
+Sevenoaks is a town in Kent with a population of 29,506, situated south-east of London, England.
+Also classified as a civil parish, Sevenoaks is served by a commuter main line railway into London; the town is 21 mi from Charing Cross, the traditional centre of London.
 It is the principal town of the Sevenoaks district, followed by Swanley and Edenbridge.

 A settlement was recorded in the 13th century, when a market was established.
 Construction of Knole House in the 15th century helped develop the village.
 Sevenoaks became part of the modern communications network when one of the early turnpikes was opened in the 18th century; the railway was relatively late in reaching it.
 In the 21st century, it has a large commuting population.
 The nearby Fort Halstead defence installation was formerly a major local employer.
 Located to the south-east of the town is Knole Park, within which lies Knole House.

-Educational establishments in the town include the independent Sevenoaks School and Knole Academy.
+Educational establishments in the town include Trinity School, Knole Academy, and the independent Sevenoaks School.

 Etymology

-The town's name is derived from the Old English word "Seouenaca", the name given to a small chapel near seven oak trees in what is now Knole Park around AD 800.

-In a book by K. Baedeker entitled, Great Britain: England, Wales, and Scotland as Far as Loch Maree and the Cromarty Firth (published in 1887) it is stated that Sevenoaks "is said to be a corruption of Chevenix".